nicorichard/SwiftGenPlugin/README.md

 Both 1 & 2 can be combined if desired.
 However, if there is any duplicate files between the two methods the more specific target files will be used (method #2).

-## Questions
+## Issues

-If anyone can help answer these questions please open an issue or [use my contact information](https://github.com/nicorichard).
+At the moment the plugin is quite good at the typical use case.
+The correct files are generated, and new versions of the files are overwritten.
+However, the plugin is not good at cleaning up files in the event that you decide to change a generated file's name or stop to generate it.
+In these cases you may need to manually remove the previously generated files from DerivedData or run `File -> Packages -> Clear Package Caches`.

+**Question:**

 - How is cleanup supposed to be handled for build tools?
   - e.g. If I change the name of my expected generated SwiftGen file, both the old file and the new will be in the generated outputs
   - I've tried running deletions from `createBuildCommands` but they tend to not run out of sync and unpredictably

+If anyone can help answer these questions please open an issue or [use my contact information](https://github.com/nicorichard).